 - There are several clubs offered at lunchtime sports, computer, music and even an EAL club is offered

-- All clubs are mentioned in newsletters and on the website
+- All clubs are mentioned in newsletters and on the website and displayed in classrooms

 How do you make sure clubs, activities and residential trips are inclusive?